BryanSchuetz/jekyll-deploy-gh-pages/README.md

         uses: BryanSchuetz/jekyll-deploy-gh-pages@master
 ```

-Clones the repo, builds the site, and commits it back to the gh-pages branch of the repository.
+Clones the repo, builds the site, and commits it back to the `gh-pages` branch of the repository.
 That's it.
-Just add the above example to a `main.yml` file in the `.github/workflows` directory of your repository—see caveats below.
+Just add the above example to a `main.yml` file in the `.github/workflows` directory of your repository — see caveats below.

 ## Caveats

-* This uses the v2 of the Actions beta—note the Yaml based workflow syntax—you must have access to the beta release of actions.
-* Needs a .gemfile
-* `destination:` should be set to `./build` in your _config.yml file—as God demands.
+* `destination:` should be set to `./build` in your `_config.yml` file — as God demands.
-* Be sure that any custom gems needed are included in your Gemfile.
+* A `Gemfile` is required.
+This must include `jekyll` and any other custom gems.